JoosepAlviste/serieslist/README.md

 ## Tech stack

 The goal of the tech stack is to be as fully statically typed as possible, all the way from the database to the front-end, while being as simple as possible.
+[`pnpm`](https://pnpm.io/) is used to manage the multiple workspaces.

 The front-end is an SPA with server-side rendering: